Last updated on :24 Feb, 2026

 Drink plenty of fluids like water, herbal tea, and soup to thin mucus and help relieve congestion in the nasal passages, sinuses, and chest.
 Adequate hydration is critical for overall recovery and preventing dehydration due to fever.

 Honey is a natural home remedy that may help soothe coughing, especially in children over the age of one (do not give honey to infants under 12 months) [13].
 Its thick texture can coat the throat and temporarily relieve coughing.
-Its antibacterial and anti-inflammatory properties may also soothe the throat and reduce inflammation.
+Its soothing and mucoprotective properties may help calm throat irritation. may also soothe the throat and reduce inflammation.
 Giving a small amount of honey before bedtime may help ease nighttime coughing during cold or flu episodes.
+Avoid use in young children without medical guidance.

 Eucalyptus oil has decongestant properties that may help ease cough and nasal congestion.
 You can massage or rub your chest with a few drops of eucalyptus oil diluted in a carrier oil (like coconut or sesame oil).
-To relieve congestion, add a few drops of eucalyptus oil into a humidifier or a steamer and inhale the steam.
+To relieve congestion, add a few drops of eucalyptus oil to a humidifier or steamer, then inhale the steam.

 Humidifiers can be helpful for individuals experiencing a sore throat or dry cough in the flu.
 It helps prevent dryness in the throat and nasal passages.
-Ensure humidifiers are cleaned regularly to prevent the growth of mold or bacteria [12].
+Ensure humidifiers are cleaned regularly to prevent the growth of mould or bacteria.

 Over-the-counter (OTC) vapour rubs contain camphor, menthol, and eucalyptus oil that possess therapeutic properties, including their ability to ease congestion, reduce coughing, and relieve muscle aches and pains.
 You can apply it on the chest, throat, and back to open the airways and breathe easily.
 Avoid applying it directly under the nose or on broken skin.